Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 \item Sea-mass corrections: The form of the sea-mass correction $F^M(M_A)$ is the same as in \cref{eq:mfunc}.
 For the 0.15$^{\prime}$~fm ensemble, which has distinct up and down sea quark masses, an additional term is included to correct $\Delta M_K^2$ defined in \cref{eq:DeltaK}.
 Specifically,

 Variations with and without the sea-mass correction term are included.

-\item Finite-volume corrections: In W, four of the finite-volume models introduced in \cref{sec:analysis} are included, namely NLO and NNLO $\chi$PT, CM, and HP schemes.
-For reasons discussed in \cref{sec:latticeCorrections}, the MLLGS model is not usable at the 0.15~fm points and thus is not applied here.
-In SD, no finite-volume models are included for reasons discussed in \cref{sec:latticeCorrections}.
+\item Finite-volume corrections: For $\amuW$, four of the finite-volume correction schemes introduced in \cref{sec:analysis} are included, namely $\chi$PT (NLO and NNLO), CM, and HP schemes; note that pion-mass mistunings are corrected through the data-driven approach described above.
+For reasons discussed in \cref{sec:latticeCorrections}, MLLGS is not usable at the 0.15~fm points.
+This means that all chiral-continuum fit variations in the MLLGS scheme would be based on only two lattice spacings with which to resolve the mass dependence ($[0.09, 0.12]$ fm); therefore, we do not use MLLGS for $\amuW$.
+For $\amuSD$, finite-volume corrections obtained in only the HP scheme are included for reasons discussed in \cref{sec:latticeCorrections}.
 Unlike many of the other observables, taste-breaking corrections in part cancel when computing $\Delta a_{\mu}^{ud}(\mathrm{SIB})$ and hence have virtually no impact on the continuum limit.
-Thus, no variations in taste-breaking corrections are included here.
-Furthermore, this means there are no complications introduced by the mixing of finite-volume and taste-breaking models for this observable, which is why the HP model is used here but not elsewhere.
+Thus, no variations that include taste-breaking corrections are considered here.